expo/expo/docs/pages/guides/config-plugins.md

 - `ios.infoPlist`
 - `ios.entitlements`
 - `ios.expoPlist`
+- `ios.podfileProperties`
 - `android.manifest`
 - `android.gradleProperties`
 - `android.strings`
 - `android.colors`
+- `android.colorsNight`
 - `android.styles`

+> Introspection only works on safe modifiers (static files like JSON, XML, plist, properties), with the exception of `ios.xcodeproj` which often requires file system changes, making it non idempotent.

 Introspection works by creating custom base mods that work like the default base mods, except they don't write the `modResults` to disk at the end.
 Instead of persisting, they save the results to the Expo config under `_internal.modResults`, followed by the name of the mod i.e. the `ios.infoPlist` mod saves to `_internal.modResults.ios.infoPlist: {}`.